From 8th March, schools have been advised that due to the reduced risk of COVID -19 transmission, they can fully reopen

-The Government has confirmed that the school fruit and vegetable scheme, which was paused during the coronavirus (COVID-19) outbreak, will resume as normal in autumn when all children return to school.
+The Government has confirmed that the school fruit and vegetable scheme will continue.
 This scheme provides daily fresh produce for pupils in key stage 1 and helps every child have a healthy, happy start to life.
 Key Stage 2 will still need to bring in their own healthy snack.

 Will school dinners be available?